mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertCWSDExpToMomentum-v1.rst

 *FileName* is the XML data file for 2D detector information for a specific Scan/Pt pair.
 *StartDetID* is the starting detector ID of a specific Scan/Pt mapped to the virtual instrument.

-**DetectorTableWorkspace** is the TableWorkspace
+**DetectorTableWorkspace** is a TableWorkspace that list the parameters of all detector pixels belonged to the virtual instrument.
+The parameters include detector ID in virtual instrument, detector's position in cartesian coordinate, and detector's original detector ID.

 Outputs
 #######

-The output is an MDEventWorkspace ...
+The output is an MDEventWorkspace that stores the data of an HB3A experiment.
+Every non-zero count recorded by detector is converted to an MDEvent in the output workspace.

 MDEvent